 The Healing Power of Nature

-Muddy boots are proudly working towards
+Muddy boots proudly

-achieving the Green flag Eco-schools Award
+achieved the Green flag Eco-schools Award in 2021

 Muddy Boots is a forward thinking nursery, developing our pedagogy based on research and the latest information available to us.

 Evidence suggests that Britons are becoming more and more distant from nature in recent years.
 In the UK at the moment 75% of 5 to 12 year olds are spending less time outside than prison inmates who are only required to spend one hour in the open air per day!